glauberramos/css-architecture/README.md

 ### Use a responsive Grid
  * If you don't want to create your own grid, you can use [Foundation] (http://foundation.zurb.com/grid.php)

-### Have a file for each page of your application, each file will import the mixins that are necessary
+### Have a file for each page of your application

+ Each file will import the mixins that are necessary.
 Example: login.scss and home.scss.

 ### Architecture Paradigms
  * [BEM] (http://bem.info/method/)